-Synopsis <tibrv:input messagenar<="" th="">meFieldPath=""</tibrv:input> meFieldPath="" -, 1 5 meFieldValue="" 2 oding="" stringAsO paque=""> Description exact mapping of the logic make requests on a servic any children, it signifies th message mappings are us the XMLSchema message information to the TibrvMs is a child of a WSDL input element.
-It defines the cal input message to the TibrvMsg that is used to be.
-When the tibrv:input element does not have nat the default XMLSchema message to TibrvMsg ed.
-If you want to define a custom mapping from to the TibrvMsg message, want to add context sg message, or want to add binding only elements you can add children to the tibrv:input element. de: • tibrv:msg tibrv:field tibrv:context adding a child tibrv:array an specify an operation specific array policy by element.
-This array policy overrides any array evel or the operation level.
-Attributes The tibrv:input element has the following attributes: messageNameFieldPath Specifies the field path that includes the message name.
+The tibrv:input element is a child of a WSDL input element.
+It defines the exact mapping of the logical input message to the TibrvMsg that is used to make requests on a service.
+When the tibrv:input element does not have any children, it signifies that the default XMLSchema message to TibrvMsg message mappings are used.
+If you want to define a custom mapping from the XMLSchema message to the TibrvMsg message, want to add context information to the TibrvMsg message, or want to add binding only elements to the TibrvMsg message, you can add children to the tibrv:input element.
+Valid child elements include:

+- tibrv:msg

+- tibrv:field

+- tibrv:context

+A tibry:input element can specify an operation specific array policy by adding a child tibry:array element.
+This array policy overrides any array policy set at the binding level or the operation level.

+The tibry:input element has the following attributes:

+messageNameFieldPath Specifies the field path that includes the message name.
 If this attribute is not specified, the first field in the top level message will be used as the message name and given the value IT_BUS_MESSAGE_NAME. messageNameFieldValue Specifies the field value that corresponds to the message name.
 If this attribute is not specified, the value of the WSDL message element's name attribute will be used. stringEncoding Specifies the character set used in encoding string data included in the message.
 This value will override the value set in tibrv:binding.

+stringAsOpaque

-stringAsOpaque Specifies how string data is passed in the message. false specifies that strings data is passed as TIBRVMSG\STRING. true specifies that string data is passed as OPAQUE.
-This value will override the value set in tibry:binding.
+Specifies how string data is passed in the message. false specifies that strings data is passed as TIBRVMSG_STRING. true specifies that string data is passed as OPAQUE.
+This value will override the value set in tibrv:binding.